salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * MUST "statusCode" - int - MUST be the HTTP response code
 * MUST "errorCode" - string - MUST be English US-ASCII dot separated value (no whitespace)
 	* Used codes MUST be registered with Salesforce API platform team process
+* MUST "message" - string
+	* MUST NOT contain user input
+	* Message can be empty
+	* Message will not be localized
 * MUST "details" - array of "error detail object"
 	* Provides context for the error
 	* Validation errors SHOULD have detail object for each validation error

 **Error Detail Object Format**
+MUST NOT have any more than following properties
 * MUST "documentationUrl" - string - fully qualified URL to support site
 * MUST "errorCode" - string - MUST be English US-ASCII dot separated value (no whitespace)
-* MAY "path" - JSON path format - definition of JSON path that caused issue
+* MUST "path" - JSON path format - definition of JSON path that caused issue
+	* Path can be empty
+* MUST "message" - string
+	* MUST NOT contain user input
+	* Message can be empty
+	* Message will not be localized

 ### Validation Details
 Validation errors SHOULD utilize JSON path